skeeto/skeeto.github.com/_posts/2017-07-02-Rolling-Shutter-Simulation-in-C.markdown

 shutter.
 The filter could be written in any language that can read and write binary data from standard input to standard output.

+*Update*: It appears that input PPM streams are a rather recent feature of libavformat (a.k.a lavf, used by `x264`).
+Support for PPM input first appeared in libavformat 3.1 (released June 26th, 2016).
+If you're using an older version of libavformat, you'll need to stick `ppmtoy4m` in front of `x264` in the processing pipeline.

+    $ ffmpeg -i input.mp4 -f image2pipe -vcodec ppm pipe:1 | \
+        ppmtoy4m | \
+        x264 -o output.mp4 /dev/stdin

 ### Video filtering in C

 In the past, my go to for raw video data has been loose PPM frames and